 National Youth Summit at the Japanese American National Museum.
 Photo courtesy JANM.

 The topics are national, but the impact is local.
 Affiliates exemplify this with customized programs for local students—programs that reflect the demographics and lived experiences of youth in their community and center the community’s history through museum programming and interpretation.
 Over the past decade, the regional summits have reached thousands of young people and inspired numerous discussions about important events in America’s past that have relevance to the nation’s present and future.

 National Youth Summit at Birmingham Civil Rights Institute.
 Photo courtesy Birmingham Civil Rights Institute.

 The National Youth Summit with Affiliate regional conversations continues to grow and play a vital role.
 By extending the reach to schools who might otherwise not be able to participate, by expanding historical content available through the program, and by creating deeply meaningful learning that relates to the actual lived experiences of students in underrepresented communities, Affiliates continue to show why they are critical venues for a national conversation.

 An eighth Youth Summit is in the works for Fall 2021.
 Until then, catch up on past programs and conversation kits on the National Youth Summit website.

-Stay tuned next month for Chapter 3: Smithsonian Speakers on the Road, in our 25th anniversary series.
+Stay tuned next month for Chapter 3: 10 Years of Reaching for the Stars Together, in our 25th anniversary series.